EnergizeStatistics/capstone-csca5028/README.md

 ### `src/templates/`

-- This directory stores the html templates required by the front end. `index.html` is the only file typically used, as further communication between the browser and the web server happen through an REST api.
+- This directory stores the html templates required by the front end. `index.html` is the only file typically used, as further communication between the browser and the web server happens through an REST api.

 ### `src/assets/`